LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

     temporary files were committed separately, these new .html files have to be commited, too (e.g. using workflowr::wflow\_git\_commit())
+      - Even when “separate commit of temporary .Rmd files” is made (in render\_html()) when all files are rendered a new commit has to be made out of this package and within this commit are all .Rmd files (previously as a part of “separate commit of temporary .Rmd files”) removed.
+But it is necessary to do so in order to have no issues in workflowr button.
   - If other than workflowr project is originally opened using its .Rproj file then this function fails because "base::setwd(here::here())" in this function sets a working